 VPN Accelerator is the name for a set of Proton VPN technologies designed to speed up your internet connection.
 It is hard to pinpoint specific examples of VPN Accelerator in action.

-Proton VPNs Stealth protocol obfuscates your VPN traffic, making it look like regular HTTPS traffic.
-The company claims that Stealth is superior to other obfuscation technologies, since it was designed to be obfuscated from the ground up.
-They claim that many competing obfuscation technologies are hacks on top of existing VPN protocols, and simply don’t work well any more.
+Proton VPN stealth protocol obfuscates your VPN traffic, making it look like regular HTTPS traffic.
+The company claims that Stealth is superior to other obfuscation technologies since it was designed to be obfuscated from the ground up.
+They claim that many competing obfuscation technologies are hacks on top of existing VPN protocols, and simply don’t work well anymore.
 With that said, Proton VPN is still not a good VPN for China as it is currently blocked.

 Proton VPN does offer split tunneling, but as of today only does so in their Windows and Android apps.

 Most of Proton VPN’s apps have the equivalent of Surfshark’s soft kill switch.
 They will protect you if you accidentally get disconnected from the VPN.
 But they won’t keep your traffic from flowing if you intentionally disconnect from the VPN.

 Proton VPN’s Windows and Linux apps have both that kind of kill switch and the equivalent of Surfshark’s strict kill switch which blocks traffic if you are disconnected from the VPN for any reason.

 Right now, Proton VPN has over 1,800 servers in 67 countries.
 As far as VPN server networks go, this is a decent size.
 Nothing to write home about, but not horrible either.
 And the network does have a few types of specialized servers.
 We’ve already mentioned the Secure Core servers.
 Beyond those, the network contains these specialized servers:

 P2P/Torrenting servers, which are optimized for downloading and sharing content.

 Streaming servers, which are optimized for unblocking and streaming content from sources around the world.